-Wet age-related macular degeneration (WMD) is a serious eye condition affecting the central part of the retina, known as the macula.
+Wet age-related macular degeneration (wet AMD) is a serious eye condition affecting the central part of the retina, known as the macula.
 It is characterised by the growth of abnormal blood vessels beneath the retina.
 This leads to fluid and blood leakage, causing damage and scarring to the macula.
-Wet AMD is a leading cause of vision loss in older adults, typically occurring in people over the age of 50.
-Treatment options like anti-VEGF injections, can help slow disease progression and preserve vision.
+Wet AMD is a major cause of severe central vision loss in older adults, typically occurring in people over the age of 50.
+Treatment options like anti-VEGF injections can help slow disease progression and preserve vision.

 Read time : 13 mins